 - First-time buyers who would live in the homes they purchase are mostly the individuals who get no-deposit loans.

-A capped rate is an interest rate which is allowed to fluctuate, but which is unable to exceed the interest cap specified.
+A capped rate is an interest rate that is allowed to fluctuate, but which is unable to exceed the interest cap specified.
 A capped rate loan issues a starting interest rate that is typically a defined spread above a benchmark rate.
 An interest rate on a loan that has a maximum limit on the rate built into the loan is a capped rate.

 A capped rate adjusts below the limits of the cap based on a benchmark interest rate.
 Capped rates limit the risk of increasing interest rates for the borrower and enable the lender to earn a higher return when rates are low.
 Capped rate loans, with different fixed and capped components and limits on adjustments over time, can be structured in many different ways.

 Capped rates are supposed to provide a hybrid of a fixed and variable rate loan to the borrower.
 Capped rates limit the risk to the borrower of increasing interest rates and allow the lender, when rates are low, to earn a higher return.
 Capped rate loans can be structured in many different ways, with various fixed and capped components, and limits on adjustments over time.

 The fixed part occurs when the loan rate begins to go above the capped rate, but the cap acts as a ceiling and prevents the rate of the loan from rising.
 The variable part comes from the ability of the loan to move up with market fluctuations (until it hits the cap) or down.

 The capped rate structure also provides the lender with some protection by being able to participate upside down in the market and receive higher interest rate payments up to the cap as rates rise.
 Your credit has a variable rate of interest that can move up and down.